 The Fall 2018 International Public Safety Association Symposium will be November 14 and 15 in the Washington D.C. metropolitan area.
 The theme of our event will be centered on violent and non-violent Mass Casualty Incidents.

-You will quickly see from the agenda-at-a-glance that we are planning up to seven educational briefings.
+You will quickly see from our agenda that we are planning eight educational briefings.
 We promise to bring high-quality presenters and modern-day lessons learned, experiences and experts to our audience.

 Wednesday, November 14, 2018

 0830hrs - 0930hrs: Keynote Address

 A Personal Story from the Dallas Police Ambush Attack: Improving Survival from Active Shooter Events

 Lieutenant Alexander Eastman was a responder to the July 7th, 2016 ambush of five police officers in Dallas, Texas.
 In his dual roles as a member of the Dallas Police Department SWAT unit and a practicing trauma surgeon, Dr. Eastman has been at the forefront of active shooter response and policy development.
 This presentation discusses current trends in active shooter response through the lens of the Dallas incident.
 Presenter: Lieutenant and Chief Medical Officer Alexander Eastman, Dallas Police Department.